-The conference cost is discounted for afflilates (faculty, staff, fellows, residents, interns and students) of CUGH member universities, such as the UW.
+The conference cost is discounted for affiliates (faculty, staff, fellows, residents, interns and students) of CUGH member universities, such as the UW.
 Early registration discounts have been extended to Sept.
 12 for students and trainees.
-Register online here.
 Questions?
-Write to firstname.lastname@example.org.
+Write to email@example.com.

 The Bill & Melinda Gates Foundation provided funding for this event.